jaiprakashoffcl/Portfolio-website/README.md

 - About Me: A brief introduction about myself.
 - Projects: Showcase of my projects with descriptions and links.
 - Skills: List of skills and technologies I am proficient in.
-- Experience: Summary of my professional experience and education.

 ## Technologies Used